aluoty/Velion/README.md

 # Velion
-This is a website game, made using TS, HTML and CSS.
+This is a website game, made using TS, Threejs, HTML and CSS.
-Hosted through nodejs, threejs.

 ## Credit for resources: